 If you like, you could translate the output multipliers into employment multipliers by pre-multiplying the Leontief by a vector containing each industry’s employment-output ratio.
 That produces each industry’s employment multiplier which yields the amount of labour necessary to satisfy an increase of one SEK of an industry’s final demand.
 I’m not going to do that because this would give a false impression of precision.
 Also, it would only, as the figure above does, show a static view of the interdependence between an economy’s industries.
 Large shares of total employment are found in Retail and Wholesale (G45-G47), Construction (F), Supporting Services (N78-N82) and Hotels and Restaurants (I), c.f.
 Figure 2.

 Figure 2.
 Swedish industry shares in percent of total employment 2016.

 And this is where this post ends.
 Almost.
 In case you’re interested you can do the same thing for any country by using that country’s input-output table.
 They’re available on national statistics agencies’ web sites.
 Or you can go to oecd.org or wiod.org and make the calculations on multi-country input-output tables.

 Such calculations will make you even more depressed than the above made me because they would give you larger multipliers as they also take into account of industries across borders.
 In any case, calculations like these only give a static view and we see a lot of dynamics going on now.
 And these calculations do not show the effects of uncertainty for consumers and firms.

-But the calculations provided a bit of distraction from the shit that’s going on.
+At least, the calculations provided me a bit of distraction from the shit that’s going on.
 Fan i helvetes djävla förbannade skit as we used to say up north.